Dolores Umbridge: Return to the Ministry of Magic

 After her dismissal from Hogwarts, Umbridge returned to the Ministry as the Senior Undersecretary to the new Minister, Rufus Scrimgeour.
 She purposely chose to continue to torment Harry by informing the Minister of Harry's wish to become an auror.
 Harry refused to trust Scrimgeour or the Ministry of Magic due to the fact that Umbridge was never sacked or arrested for her actions.

 Umbridge was later seen at Dumbledore's funeral, attempting to look appropriately somber.
 She was startled by the appearance of Firenze, clearly having been traumatised by her encounter with the centaurs.

 After Voldemort's takeover of the Ministry of Magic, Umbridge oversaw the registration and persecution of Muggle-born witches and wizards, sometimes referred to as mudbloods, under the Muggle-Born Registration Commission.
 In her position, Umbridge conducted biased trials that subjected Muggle-born witches and wizards to dementors and have them sent to Azkaban prison for "stealing magic from real witches and wizards".
 Following Alastor Moody's murder, Umbridge somehow obtained possession of his magical prosthetic eye and had it affixed into the door to her office as a way of terrorising Ministry employees and reminding them she was observing them at all times.

 At some point, Umbridge received a locket as a bribe from thief Mundungus Fletcher.
 The pendant was actually Salazar Slytherin's locket and was, unbeknownst to her, one of Voldemort's Horcruxes.
 Due to Umbridge's twisted nature, the Horcrux actually amplified her magical abilities.

-During one of her kangaroo court trials, she accused Mary Cattermole of having stolen her wand and alleged she wasn't a true witch.
-Full of rage, Harry appeared from under his Cloak of Invisibility and attacked Umbridge, allowing Harry and Hermione to take Slytherin's locket from her in order to destroy the Horcrux.
+During one of her kangaroo court trials, she accused Mary Cattermole of having stolen her wand and alleged she was not a true witch.
+Harry appeared from under his Cloak of Invisibility and attacked Umbridge, allowing Harry and Hermione to take Slytherin's locket from her in order to destroy the Horcrux.
 Hermione duplicated the locket and left the fake with Umbridge to allay suspicion.

-After Voldemort's defeat by Harry at the Battle of Hogwarts and the restoration of the Ministry of Magic by the new Minister, Kingsley Shacklebolt, Umbridge was sentenced to life imprisonment in Azkaban for her crimes against Muggle-borns (though not before a failed escape attempt).
+After Voldemort's defeat by Harry at the Battle of Hogwarts and the restoration of the Ministry of Magic by the new Minister, Kingsley Shacklebolt, Umbridge was sentenced to life imprisonment in Azkaban for her crimes against Muggle-borns.